 Uyemura offers a broad range of electrolytic nickel processes; sulfate, sulfamate and "high throw" electrolytic nickel.
-"Thru-Nic" electrolytic gold processes are available for hard or soft gold, depending on customer requirements.
+"Thru-Nic CL" electrolytic gold processes are available for hard or soft gold, depending on customer requirements.

 Uyemura PCB finishes lead the world in plating performance.
 Products include final finishes, acid copper DC electroplate, ENIG, gold wire bonding, electrolytic nickel gold, immersion silver and immersion tin.
-Also, Electrolytic Palladium, and Copper Gobbler.
+Also, Electrolytic Palladium.